 The region hosts the oldest naval shipyard in the country, and is home to the world’s largest active Navy base.
 Hampton Roads, one of the world’s largest natural harbors, sits at the mouth of Chesapeake.
 As one of the largest cargo ports in the United States, major container and bulk cargo terminals are located in the area.
-Virginia is also one of the nation’s largest producers of seafood, landing “562 million pounds of finfish and shellfish that contributes to 123 million meals annually.”
+Virginia is also one of the nation’s largest producers of seafood, landing millions of pounds of finfish and shellfish annually.
 Meanwhile, an estimated 2.75 million tourists visit Virginia Beach yearly.
 The Eastern Shore of Virginia boasts thousands of acres of pristine beach, dunes, marsh, and maritime forest, drawing visitors from around the world to enjoy its natural, secluded splendor.

 The immense value of Virginia’s coastal resources do not make them immune, unfortunately, to environmental degradation, sea level rise, storm surges, and recurrent flooding.
 Some of the issues our coastlines and coastal waters face include:

 Sea Level Rise and Subsidence.
 It is estimated that Virginia has the highest rate of relative sea level rise on the East Coast.
 Rising ocean temperatures are raising sea levels, but regional subsidence – sinking land – also greatly contributes to the problem.
 VIMS projects that the Commonwealth faces up to one foot of sea level rise by 2050.
 Virginia’s Tangier Island, for example, is routinely paired with the low-lying Maldives in the Indian Ocean as being at extreme risk for extinction due to erosion and sea level rise, as scientists have concluded that Tangier Island is losing approximately 16 feet of land on the western side and 3 feet on the east yearly.
 The Mayor of Norfolk has discussed his concerns about the city having to “retreat” from certain areas on national television.
 According to a recent report by the Hampton Roads Planning District Commission, low estimates of sea level rise indicate approximately 59,000 residential homes in the Hampton Roads region will be permanently or regularly inundated by the end of the century, with high estimates at 175,000.